How we program for your goals

 • Exploding up

-Changing tempo changes the stimulus completely.
+Changing tempo changes the challenge completely.

 10. More Is Not Always Better